 With your prayerfully support, we have been able to help Pastors and missionaries with bibles and other books and the works of evangelism were expanded and the glorious message of Gods saving power had reached many regions of this part of the world, but still there are millions souls around us who have never heard the gospel of Jesus Christ and His saving power.
 Our friends from the missions fields and pastors from many different churches were written me and asking me to help them as usual.

-2. But my old bible is badly damaged.
+2. What about my old bible that’s falling apart or badly damaged?

 First, “badly damaged” to most westerners is not “badly damaged” to people who routinely have to bury their Christian literature in the ground to prevent its being discovered by authorities.
 Or to people who carry their bibles through jungles and over mountain ranges to share the gospel with people.

 But even if it is—even if pages are falling out and half of Revelation is missing—it is still more of the word of God than most people in the world will ever hold in their hands.